Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 # Interactive Front End Development: BudgetCalc
+This project has been [deployed to GitHub Pages](https://asforrest.github.io/milestone-2-budgetcalc/) and the source code is available in a [repository on GitHub](https://github.com/asforrest/milestone-2-budgetcalc)

-This is a web app created for the 2nd Milestone Project for [Code Insitute course: Full Stack Developement](https://codeinstitute.net/full-stack-software-development-diploma/).
+This is a web app created for the 2nd Milestone Project for [Code Institute course: Full Stack Development](https://codeinstitute.net/full-stack-software-development-diploma/).

-This web app will make use of technologies covered in the course up to this point inlcuding HTML, CSS, and JavaScript in order to demonstrate an understanding of these technologies.
+This web app will make use of technologies covered in the course up to this point including HTML, CSS, and JavaScript in order to demonstrate an understanding of these technologies.

 This web app aims to solve a real-world problem.